NoahSaso/NoahSaso/README.md

 Hi!

-I interned on the [GitHub Education](https://education.github.com) team as a software engineer this past summer.
+I interned on the [GitHub Education](https://education.github.com) team as a software engineer summer of 2020.

 I like building cool things.